DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Introduction

 Recent advances in diffusion models have transformed content generation across media domains, establishing new standards for generating high-quality images, video, and audio~\citep{LDM, VDM, AudioLDM, TANGO}.
 While these models achieve impressive results through sophisticated training schemes, their optimization process typically focuses on metrics that may not align with downstream objectives or human preferences.
 This misalignment creates a fundamental challenge: how can we effectively steer these models toward desired output distributions or optimize them for specific performance metrics?

 A prominent approach to address this challenge has been fine-tuning using instance-level feedback.
 Methods such as reinforcement learning from human feedback (RLHF)~\citep{christiano2017deep, reinforce, PPO} and related methods like Direct Preference Optimization (DPO)~\citep{DPO} and Kahneman-Tversky Optimization (KTO)~\citep{KTO} leverage pre-trained reward models or large-scale, pairwise preference data collected offline to guide the optimization process.
 While effective, these approaches face several key challenges.
-First, media like audio, music, and video are multi-modal and highly perceptual, making it not only hard and expensive to create reliable preference pairs (e.g. music~\citep{MusicRL}, in-the-wild audio~\citep{BATON}), but also challenging to adopt criteria-based reward signals, as recently popularized in language model training \citep{DeepSeekR1}.
-Second, preference-based training methods are constrained by the implicit reward functions hidden in their training data, making it difficult to adapt these approaches to new objectives or target distributions without collecting new preference data.
-Third, these approaches are not fully connected to the generative model evaluation metrics that often measure distributional properties like Fr\'echet embedding distance, diversity, and coverage.
+Media like audio, music, and video are highly perceptual, making it hard and expensive to create reliable preference pairs (e.g. music~\citep{MusicRL}, in-the-wild audio~\citep{BATON}).
+Research in language models considered implementing criteria-based reward signals to alleviate the preference data challenges \citep{DeepSeekR1}.
+However, similar approaches have been scarce for media creation, because its evaluation metrics often measure distributional properties like Fr\'echet embedding distance, diversity, and coverage, which existing reward optimization approaches like reinforcement learning could not handle.
+Furthermore, preference-based training methods like DPO \citep{DPO} are constrained by the implicit reward functions hidden in their training data, making it difficult to adapt these approaches to new objectives or target distributions without collecting new preference data.